addy-dclxvi/blog/content/post/configuring-urxvt.md

 URxvt is a customizable terminal emulator forked from rxvt.
 Features of rxvt-unicode include international language support through Unicode, transparency, the ability to display multiple font types and support for Perl extensions.
-URxvt is one of the most popular terminal emulator in UNIX world.
+URxvt is one of the most popular terminal emulator in UNIX world, especially on Unixporn.
 It's well known for being lightweight and riceable.
-But just like any other software in Linux, it's ugly out of the box.
+But just like any other software in UNIX world, it's ugly out of the box.
+So, we should configure it before we use it.
-URxvt configurations is commonly placed in **~/.Xresources**.
+URxvt configurations is commonly placed in **~/.Xresources** file.
 We will edit it.
-But now we need to install it first.
+But first, we need to install it first.

 ## Installation
 I use Debian, so..